 Escape the crowds as we head to the Island of Morro de São Paulo, one of the best examples of Brazil’s diversity, with its beautiful deserted beaches and clear natural pools.
 These are only some of the areas attractions.

-Day 1: Salvador arrival transfer.
-Evening 'Bahia by Night’ show with dinner.
+Day 1: Arrive in Salvador - Evening 'Bahia by Night' Show

-Day 6: Ferry from Morro to Salvador and transfer to your hotel or the airport.
+Day 6: Depart to Salvador and transfer to the Airport

 Further explore the coastline and consider adding on a visit to nearby Praia do Forte.